nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Using the Guide
-This user guide walks you through the essential features of *BandConnect++*, familiarises you with the [CLI](#glossary) commands, and provides the best help we can if problem arises.
+This user guide walks you through the essential features of *BandConnect++*, familiarises you with the [CLI](#glossary) commands, [GUI](#glossary) interface, and provides the best help we can if problem arises.
 We have made this guide beginner-friendly so that anyone who has used a software application before should have no trouble understanding it!

 Whether you are new to our application or a seasoned user, you can always find something useful in this guide.